aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert TXT to ODP or Online App" h2="Export TXT to ODP within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+TXT to ODP conversion is a useful process for many reasons.
+ODP is a presentation format used by OpenOffice and LibreOffice, and is a popular choice for creating presentations.
+It is also a great way to share documents with others, as it is compatible with many different programs.
+Additionally, ODP files are smaller in size than TXT files, making them easier to store and share.

+<h2>How Aspose.Total Helps for TXT to ODP Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate TXT to ODP conversion while using two of it's APIs.
-Load your TXT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as ODP.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate TXT to ODP conversion.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load a TXT file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can then be saved as an ODP file.
+This process is simple and efficient, and allows users to quickly and easily convert TXT files to ODP files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}